DN-debug/peux-os-sitebuild/src/pages/index.md

       environment.
 Polybar is the default panel.

-      Important: Polybar doesn't have the capability to auto-resize the fonts.
-      Hence on large scale resolutions, the fonts appears to be rather small.
+      Important: Polybar doesn't have the capability to auto-resize the fonts as far as we've tested.
+Hence on large scale resolutions, the fonts may appear to be rather small.

       **POS - KDE**  Development in progress.

-      **Note: All the downloads are currently in BETA**
+      **Note: All the downloads are currently in BETA.
+The aim is to keep it minimal rather than lightweight.

+      **

     actions:
       - label: XFCE